FUJAKEY/Vikipedia-codex/README.md

 # Vikipedia Codex

-A simple Node.js app that displays most visited Wikipedia pages and allows searching Wikipedia.
+A simple Node.js app that displays most visited Wikipedia pages, allows searching Wikipedia, and shows a random article on demand.

 ## Setup